 The unconscious mind is a dark, murky, mysterious wonderland.
 It is a shadowy place that holds all our memories, ideas, feelings and thoughts that are out of conscious awareness.
-Considering only 5-9 bits of information can be held consciously at one time, the overwhelmingly vast majority of data resides in your unconscious mind.
+Considering a maximum of six pieces of information can be held consciously at one time, the overwhelmingly vast majority of data resides in your unconscious mind.

 The iceberg (see photo) is a helpful metaphor with the conscious mind being what we notice above the surface of the water.
 But the huge mass – the largest and most powerful part – represents our unconscious and remains unseen below the surface.
 Put a different way (for my millennial readers), the conscious is what you have readily available on your desktop of your computer while the unconscious is the files and folders buried in your C-drive.